fjahr/cisa-research/half-agg.md

 #### Status

-A BIP draft has been written for the aggregatio process of BIP 340 signatures.
+A BIP draft has been written for the aggregation process of BIP 340 signatures.
-Several possible applications have been proposed but also soveral open issues remain.
+Several possible applications have been proposed but also several open issues remain.
 Several implementations have been written but all of them require further review.